Haiyun314/Haiyun314/README.md

 Here are some of the projects I've worked on:

 ### **Image Processing**
-- I worked on some mathematical optimization for image processing tasks like segmentation and denoising.
-The results weren’t as good as what CNNs can do, but the ideas were still pretty interesting!
+- I worked on mathematical optimization for image processing tasks like segmentation and denoising.
+The results weren’t as good as what CNNs can achieve, but the ideas were still pretty interesting!
 - [Mathematical Image Processing](https://github.com/Haiyun314/Image_processing)

 ### **PINN Model for Navier Stokes Equations**